o3de/o3de.org/content/docs/welcomeguide/legal-lumberyard-redistributables.md

+---
+description: ' List of Lumberyard materials that are allowed to be redistributed in Lumberyard projects. '
+slug: legal-lumberyard-redistributables
+title: Lumberyard redistributables
+---
 # Lumberyard redistributables<a name="legal-lumberyard-redistributables"></a>

 For purposes of the [Lumberyard Service Terms](https://aws.amazon.com/service-terms/), the Lumberyard materials in the directories listed below are designated as "Lumberyard Redistributables\."
 Unless subdirectories of a directory are specified, all files in the directory listed are deemed Lumberyard Redistributables\.